 24. Informational Talk Show- Series: discussion programs or interviews designed to inform the viewers about a specific topic.
 Program is shot in the studio, on location OR virtual with limited roll-in footage.
 This category is to submit a compilation up to three five-minute excerpts from three episodes in a series.

 25. Instructional/Training: provides “how to” advice or teaches a subject or skill.

 26. Local Performances: music concerts, plays, or dance performances videotaped at a local performance venue or in a television studio.

 27. Magazine Shows: programs comprised of several pre-produced segments or stories on a different topics that are introduced by a host or narrative.

 28. Mixed and Transmedia: Programming that uses different media forms (still imagery, animation, transmedia, puppetry, spoken word, etc.).

-37. Sports Coverage: “game of the week” or coverage of a sports activity or sports competition.
+35. Sports Coverage Live Competition: “game of the week” or live (at the time) coverage of a sports activity or sports competition.

 40. Voter Education: Programming that increases participation in voting and local elections.